Schrecker-Family/Website/docs/BischitzkyA1901.md

 ---

 **Alice Bischitzky’s life is a testament to the resilience of individuals who navigated the shifting political landscapes of 20th‑century Europe, maintaining family ties and adapting to new homes across borders.**

+---

+*Created using openai/gpt-oss-20b in LM Studio from data collected in RootsMagic 11.
+This biography presents only objective facts drawn from the provided records, without subjective interpretation.*